 Day traders usually spend a couple of hours in front of their screens.

-Swing traders may only need to put in several hours per week.
+Swing traders may only need to put in a couple hours per week.
 They run scans for stocks meeting their criteria.
 This may take 1 to 2 hours once or twice per week.
 Or possibly less if the process is mostly automated.
 Then monitor those positions throughout the week, updating stop losses, etc.

 There are No Safety Nets (for being sick, injured, strategy stops working, losing months, broker goes under)